JEAN PAUL GAULTIER

 In 1993, she created her own independant production company Tabo Tabo Films, experiencing greater freedom to produce her own films as well as young writers and directors.

 In 1999, “Venus Beauté (Institut)” was released and was a great success : more than 1.3 million tickets sold in France and international distribution in over 20 countries .
 It won 4 Césars including Best Director, a premiere for a woman director in the history of the Césars.
 The film was equally as successful when it became a television series in 2004 in co-production with Arte and the very first television series adapted from a feature film.
 The two seasons of the show are sold in more than thirty countries (Portugal, Romania, Croatia, Germany, Japan …).

-Tonie Marshall has since directed several films including “Au plus près du paradis”, a sentimental comedy starring Catherine Deneuve and William Hurt, or “Passe-Passe” starring her favorite actress Nathalie Baye.
-In 2013, she directs “Tu veux ou tu veux pas”, a hot comedy featuring Sophie Marceau and Patrick Bruel, a box office success in France : over 1 million at the box office, as well as other countries around the globe.
+Tonie Marshall directed several films including “Au plus près du paradis”, a sentimental comedy starring Catherine Deneuve and William Hurt and “Passe-Passe” starring her favourite actress Nathalie Baye.
+In 2013, she directed “Tu veux ou tu veux pas”, a comedy featuring Sophie Marceau and Patrick Bruel, a major box office success in France and around the globe.